Irish Parliament suspended as protesters call for sanctions on Israel

 “There are parallels between our struggle, and to see people who we have voted into government, who are representing us, to stand up, make a speech and then walk out in front of a packed gallery of Palestinians, it was shameful.
 I’m really, really, really so, so disappointed in the Government.”

-Palestine’s ambassador to Ireland, Dr Jilan Wahba Abdalmajid, watched from the distinguished visitors’ gallery.
+Palestinian ambassador to Ireland Dr Jilan Wahba Abdalmajid listened to the statements from the distinguished visitors’ gallery and was applauded by TDs when they ended.

+“It is time for us to act, and the most basic thing is not to support von der Leyen, who from day one said she would stand shoulder to shoulder with Israel,” Ms Connelly said.

+Mr Harris responded: “It is the clear position of von der Leyen that she wants to see an immediate ceasefire in the Middle East.
+We need to see an immediate ceasefire.”

-Earlier, Irish premier Simon Harris said there is an onus on every country and on the European Union “to use every lever at our disposal” to bring about a ceasefire in Gaza.
+Earlier, Mr Harris said there is an onus on every country and on the European Union “to use every lever at our disposal” to bring about a ceasefire in Gaza.

-In a statement to the parliament as Ireland formally recognises the state of Palestine, Mr Harris said: “I welcome the decision of the Belgian presidency to convene a meeting on the EU-Israel Association Agreement.
+“I welcome the decision of the Belgian presidency to convene a meeting on the EU-Israel Association Agreement,” he said.

 “The human rights clauses in that agreement are and must be meaningful and when they’re not being adhered to, that too must have consequences.

-Mr Harris said that generations of Palestinians have endured occupation, dehumanisation and humiliation.

-“In today’s West Bank we see an extreme form of Zionism fuel settler violence and appropriation of land, illegal actions that largely go unchecked,” he added.

-Deputy premier Micheal Martin said he is confident other European countries will join Ireland, Norway and Spain in their recognition of the state of Palestine.
+Deputy premier Mr Martin said he is confident other European countries will join Ireland, Norway and Spain in their recognition of the state of Palestine.

 “It has long been my view that recognising Palestine would be most impactful if done in a co-ordinated manner with other partners,” Mr Martin told the Dail.